-Electronic-filing ("e-filing") of the corporate income tax returns:
+Electronic- filing ("e-filing") of the corporate income tax returns:

-The ETA has decided to apply the e-filing of income tax returns on a mandatory basis, starting from this financial year.

-Taxpayers will accordingly be required to register on the ETA's website.
+The ETA has decided to apply the e-filing of income tax returns on a mandatory basis.
+Taxpayers are accordingly required to register on the ETA's website.
 Then, they shall prepare and submit their annual income tax returns on the ETA's website.

-Upon submission of the tax returns, taxpayers will be required to pay the tax due through one of the specific methods dictated by the ETA.
+Upon submission of the tax returns, taxpayers are required to pay the tax due through one of the specific methods dictated by the ETA.
 This mainly involves that the payment will be made either through a bank transfer or using a smart card.

 There is a penalty for failure to file the tax return to the tax authority by the due date.
-Dates of filing returns and related penalties are managed by the concession agreement.
+Dates of filing returns and related penalties are managed by the concession agreement for the upstream activities.